bri3d/VW_Flash/README.md

 # Use Information and Documentation

+Prebuilt releases for Windows are available at : https://github.com/bri3d/VW_Flash/releases

 [docs/windows.md](docs/windows.md) contains detailed setup instructions to use a point and click interface called VW_Flash_GUI to create a "virtual read" and unlock Simos18 for writing unsigned code and calibration.

 [docs/cli.md](docs/cli.md) contains documentation about the command line interface VW_Flash.